 Revision surgery is more challenging

 A June 2020 paper reported the somewhat obvious.
 Revision surgeries are more challenging and not as successful as primary surgery.
 The paper’s author’s wrote: “As the rate of hip arthroscopy has increased there has been a relative increase in the rate of revision hip arthroscopy.
 The most common indications for revision hip arthroscopy include residual impingement, recurrent labral pathology, and instability.
 A careful history and physical exam should be completed to determine the timeline of symptoms and possible etiology, with advanced cross-sectional imaging to support the diagnosis.
 Multiple novel techniques have been developed to address the issues faced in revision hip arthroscopy.
 Though outcomes show improvement after revision hip arthroscopy, they are inferior to primary hip arthroscopy.
 Careful preoperative planning and appropriate patient expectations are essential.”

-More treatment options:
+Part 2 More treatment options:

 Do you have questions?
 Ask Dr. Darrow

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy

 11645 WILSHIRE BOULEVARD SUITE 120, LOS ANGELES, CA 90025

 1 Sullivan SW, Olsen RJ, Nwachukwu BU.
 Revision Hip Arthroscopy in the Native Hip: A Review of Contemporary Evaluation and Treatment Options.
 Frontiers in Surgery.
 2021;8:237.